Xinyuan-LilyGO/T-SIM7600X/docs/UpdateGuide/UpdateGuide.md

 ###  4. Get current firmware version

-1. Upload [ATDebug_sketch](../examples/ATdebug/ATdebug.ino)，This step is to ensure that the modem starts normally
+1. Upload [ATDebug Sketch](../../examples/ATdebug/ATdebug.ino)，This step is to ensure that the modem starts normally

 2. Before upgrading, please send `AT+SIMCOMATI` to check the hardware version, Modem will brick if wrong version firmware is written